-In order to achieve the objectives discussed above, the Company maintains a simple compensation program which consists principally of: (i) base salary; (ii) eligibility for performance-based, annual cash bonuses under the Incentive Compensation Plan, contingent upon the Company achieving specific performance goals and participants achieving "target" performance objectives, with exact payouts based upon the extent of achievement by participants of their respective individual performance objectives; and (iii) eligibility for performance-based, long-term incentive compensation under the Incentive Compensation Plan, contingent upon the Company achieving specific performance goals and participants achieving "target" performance objectives (which elements of compensation are referred to, collectively, in this Proxy Statement, as "total compensation," unless otherwise noted).
-Historically, prior to 2009, the Company's long-term incentive compensation had been comprised of annual equity grants (principally, restricted stock and/or stock options) under the Company's Stock Plan.
-However, as with 2009 and 2010, during 2011 the Company did not implement an annual equity award program under its Stock Plan.
-To enable the Company to maintain total compensation at competitive levels, in 2011 the Company granted LTIP awards under its Incentive Compensation Plan.
+In order to achieve the objectives discussed above, the Company maintains a simple compensation program which consists principally of:

+- (i) base salary; - (ii) eligibility for performance-based, annual cash bonuses under the Incentive Compensation Plan, contingent upon the Company achieving specific performance targets and participants achieving individual performance objectives, with exact bonus payouts based upon the extent of achievement by participants of their respective individual performance objectives (as noted below, under the 2012 Annual Bonus Program, depending on the assessment of individual performance, participants could receive between 25% and 150% of their target award, to enable comparatively higher-performing employees to be rewarded, as long as the overall compensation budget was not exceeded); and - (iii) eligibility for performance-based, long-term incentive compensation under the Incentive Compensation Plan, contingent upon the Company achieving specific performance targets and participants achieving "target" performance objectives (the above-described elements of compensation, namely, base salary, annual performance-based cash bonus and performance-based long-term incentive compensation are referred to, collectively, in this Proxy Statement, as "total compensation," unless otherwise noted).

+Prior to 2009, the Company's long-term incentive compensation had been comprised of annual equity grants (principally, restricted stock and/or stock options) under the Company's Stock Plan.
+Since 2009 the Company has not implemented an annual equity award program under its Stock Plan.
+As of December 31, 2012, none of the Named Executive Officers other than Mr. Kennedy held any outstanding stock options (Mr. Kennedy's remaining stock options expired on April 22, 2013).
+Based on the \$14.50 NYSE closing price of the Company's Class A Common Stock on December 31, 2012, all of Mr. Kennedy's now-expired stock options were "out-of-the-money" on such date, as the \$30.60 per share exercise price of his stock options exceeded the NYSE closing price at year end.

+To enable the Company to maintain total compensation at competitive levels, in 2012 the Company granted LTIP awards under its Incentive Compensation Plan as it has done since 2010.